 Dementia Might Be the Culprit

 If denial, obliviousness and depression aren’t factors in your loved one’s refusal to partake in continence care, a dementia screening might be the next step.
 It doesn’t matter who reasons with them if cognitive decline is a factor.
 Depending on their mental acuity, they may no longer be capable of making sound decisions, like wearing incontinence products, changing their clothing or following their medication regimen.
-If you notice any other signs of decline or memory issues, it’s important to make a doctor’s appointment for a full evaluation.
+If you notice any other memory issues or signs of dementia, it’s important to make a doctor’s appointment for a full evaluation.
 Early diagnosis is crucial for adequate planning and care.

 When All Else Fails, Let Them Work It Out